 Shipping - Application Website

-Apple’s Internal Shipping Application is the approved platform for handling end-end shipping request for all the non-inventory materials.
-Employees can make use of this service to send any miscellaneous shipment request for admin purposes.
+Apple's internal Shipping Application is the approved platform for handling end-to-end shipping requests for internal materials.
+Employees use the service to send shipment requests for admin purposes.

 Problem